What is a Side-by-Side Vehicle? A beginner’s guide with pictures.

 There are so many wonderful things that outdoorsmen must know when picking out that perfect side-by-side for all their daily endeavors.

-What Are UTVs Used For?
+What Are Side by Side, UTVs, Used For?

 Over the years, UTVs have played an invaluable role in mining operations, military applications, and construction projects.
 They are fantastic for pretty much everything that a pickup truck is used for and are made to go where no pickup has gone before.